WPClubManager/wp-club-manager/readme.txt

 = Endorsed by USA Rugby =

 > "*It's perfect for the professional sports web developer and the first-time team administrator.
-Incredibly easy to customize and integrate, I highly recommend WP Club Manager to any sports teams that wants a better website!*"
+Incredibly easy to customize and integrate, I highly recommend WP Club Manager to any sports teams that want a better website!*"
 Davey Jacobson, *Information Systems Developer*, [USA Rugby](https://www.usa.rugby)

 = Features Include =